NimitSharma23/NimitSharma23/README.md

 - 👋 Hi, I’m @NimitSharma23
-- 👀 I’m interested in bioinformatics.
 - 🌱 I’m currently learning data science and programming, along with it I am also a Biotechnology engineering student
-- 💞️ I’m looking to collaborate on bioinformatics projects.
 - 📫 LinkedIn - https://www.linkedin.com/in/nimit-sharma-20813b212/

 <!---